BPRC-Bioinfo/VDJ-insights/README.md

   - The RSS type (`12`, `23`) indicating the spacer length in base pairs.
   - The orientation (`+`, `-`) for identifying the RSS direction in relation to the gene segment.
   - Methods of extraction (`start_minus`, `end_plus`) which define how the RSS is located and annotated based on its positional context to the VDJ segment.
-    - `start_minus`: Extracts the RSS from the start (left side) of the VDJ segment, utilizing the segment's start coordinate and subtracting the RSS length to locate the RSS.
+	- `start_minus`: Extracts the RSS from the start (left side) of the VDJ segment, utilizing the segment's start coordinates and subtracting the RSS length to locate the RSS.
-    - `end_plus`: Extracts the RSS from the end (right side) of the VDJ segment, using the segment's end coordinate and adding the RSS length to pinpoint the RSS.
+	- `end_plus`: Extracts the RSS from the end (right side) of the VDJ segment, using the segment's end coordinates and adding the RSS length to pinpoint the RSS.

 - **RSS_LENGTH**: Specifies the length of each RSS type, classified by the spacer length (`12`, `23`).
 This length is essential for correctly identifying and annotating the RSS within the genomic sequence.
 The numbers (e.g., `28`, `39`) represent the total length in base pairs for each RSS type.